Skyler Gisondo: 2020s

 In early 2020, Gisondo appeared in the docudrama film The Social Dilemma as Ben.
-He starred alongside Eduardo Franco and Dexter Darden in the parody film The Binge playing Griffin, which was released on August 28, 2020.

-In 2021, he appeared in the fantasy comedy-drama film The Starling portraying Dickie.
-He also appeared in the comedy-drama film Licorice Pizza as Lance Brannigan.
+He starred alongside Eduardo Franco and Dexter Darden as Griffin in the parody film The Binge, which was released on August 28, 2020.
+In 2021, he appeared in the fantasy comedy-drama film The Starling, portraying Dickie.
+In the same year, he appeared in the comedy-drama film Licorice Pizza as Lance Brannigan.

 From 2021 to 2022, Gisondo starred alongside Kiersey Clemons, Peter S. Kim and Jaboukie Young-White in the adult animated comedy series Fairfax, in which he played the lead role as Dale.

-In 2022, Gisondo was cast in the dark comedy mystery series The Resort starring William Jackson Harper and Cristin Milioti, where he played the role of Sam Knowlston.
+In 2022, Gisondo was cast in the dark comedy mystery series The Resort starring William Jackson Harper and Cristin Milioti, in the role of Sam Knowlston.

-In July 2025, Gisondo appeared as Jimmy Olsen in Superman (2025).
+In July 2025, Gisondo appeared as Jimmy Olsen in Superman (2025) with David Corenswet, Rachel Brosnahan, Nicholas Hoult, Anthony Carrigan and Edi Gathegi.

+Gisondo is set to portray Henry Focker in the upcoming film Focker-in-Law, alongside Robert De Niro, Ben Stiller, Owen Wilson, Ariana Grande, Blythe Danner and Teri Polo, and replacing Colin Baiocchi, who played the same character in the prior film.
+Gisondo has been announced to voice Farkle in the 2027 film Shrek 5, with Mike Myers, Eddie Murphy, Cameron Diaz and Zendaya.

 Personal life

-Gisondo is a resident of Manhattan Beach.
+Gisondo is a resident of Manhattan Beach, California.

 While filming Night at the Museum: Secret of the Tomb in Vancouver, Gisondo asked Ben Stiller and Robin Williams to help him film a "promposal" formally asking his girlfriend to senior prom.
 They filmed a three-minute comedy routine with Crystal the Monkey.